Eating Concerns in Early Pregnancy

-- Changing what you eat and drink may help.
+- It may help to change what you eat and drink.

 - Eat snacks between meals.

-- Low fat bread and cereal are easy to digest.
+- Low-fat breads and cereals are light and easy for your body to break down.
 They also give you energy.

 - Limit drinks during meals.
-Get enough liquids between meals.
+Drink enough fluids between meals, especially water, diluted juices, and Sprite®.

 - Cottage cheese